pharmaverse/admiraltemplate/README.md

 Please throughly read the Package Extension Guidance(#gui).
 The intention of the Quick Start is to just get the template code into a new repo and check that the package works in your environment.
 Please contact us via slack if any issues arise

-1. Click
-1. Click Code button and
+1. Click the Green 'Use this Template' Button.
+2. Change owner to `pharmaverse` and enter your repository name
+3. Once repo has been created click Green Code button and download the repo using `https` or `ssh`
-1. Run `renv::restore()` - you will see a prompt and this will take a few minutes
+4. Run `renv::restore()` - you will see a prompt and this will take a few minutes
-1. Update/Remove the following files
+5. Update/Remove the following files
   - Descr
   - .Rproj
   -
-1. Run devtools
+6. Run devtools
-1. Run pkgdown
+7. Run pkgdown
-1. Test out a dummy
+8. Test out a dummy